In this course, we use git repositories to share code between you and us.

 to sync those changes with your remote

-Note Everyone commits and pushes their code at different rates, but we highly encourage you to commit early and often.
-Any time you make a change that you'd be upset to lose, make sure you commit your code (usually, this is at least once an hour, often more frequently).
-Any time you put away your laptop, we highly encourage you to push your code as well, since you'll be grateful to have a backup if something happens to your computer!
+Note We strongly encourage you to develop the habit of commit early and often.
+Any time you make a change that you'd be upset to lose, take a moment to make a commit (usually, this is at least once an hour, often more frequently).
+Also make regular pushes to send your latest commits to the remote.
+This means you have an offiste backup if anything scary should befall your laptop!

 To see the current state of your repo, use the git status